July 26, 2023

 ####

 Capt.
 J. Patrick Thompson III, commanding officer of USS John C. Stennis (CVN 74), offers remarks during a mast-stepping ceremony on the aircraft carrier at HII’s Newport News Shipbuilding division on Wednesday, July 26, 2023.
 The ceremony followed a major milestone this spring when the shipyard installed the ship’s new main mast as part of the aircraft carrier’s mid-life refueling and complex overhaul (Photo by Lexi Whitehead/HII).
 Shipbuilders at HII’s Newport News Shipbuilding division joined the crew of USS John C. Stennis (CVN 74) for a mast-stepping ceremony on Wednesday, July 26, 2023.
 The ceremony followed a major milestone this spring when the shipyard installed the ship’s new main mast as part of the aircraft carrier’s mid-life refueling and complex overhaul (Photo by Lexi Whitehead/HII).
 Jessica Gomez, RCOH construction director for USS John C. Stennis (CVN 74), offers remarks during a mast-stepping ceremony on the aircraft carrier at HII’s Newport News Shipbuilding division on Wednesday, July 26, 2023.
 The ceremony followed a major milestone this spring when the shipyard installed the ship’s new main mast as part of the aircraft carrier’s mid-life refueling and complex overhaul (Photo by Lexi Whitehead/HII).
 USS John C. Stennis (CVN 74) sailors attend a mast-stepping ceremony on the aircraft carrier at HII’s Newport News Shipbuilding division on Wednesday, July 26, 2023.
 The ceremony followed a major milestone this spring when the shipyard installed the ship’s new main mast as part of the aircraft carrier’s mid-life refueling and complex overhaul (Photo by Ashley Cowan/HII).
 Rob Check, NNS vice-president, in-service aircraft carrier programs, places a coin into the time capsule during a mast-stepping ceremony on USS John C. Stennis (CVN 74) at HII’s Newport News Shipbuilding division on Wednesday, July 26, 2023.
 The ceremony followed a major milestone this spring when the shipyard installed the ship’s new main mast as part of the aircraft carrier’s mid-life refueling and complex overhaul (Photo by Ashley Cowan/HII).
 Shipbuilders Wesley Smith, left, and Clay O’Brien attach a time capsule to the interior of the main mast of USS John C. Stennis (CVN 74) during a mast-stepping ceremony on Wednesday, July 26, 2023 at HII’s Newport News Shipbuilding division.
-The ceremony followed a major milestone this spring when the shipyard installed the ship’s new main mast as part of the aircraft carrier’s mid-life refueling and complex overhaul (Photo by Ashley Cowan/HII).HII is a global, all-domain defense provider.
-HII's mission is to deliver the world's most powerful ships and all-domain solutions in service of the nation, creating the advantage for our customers to protect peace and freedom around the world.
+The ceremony followed a major milestone this spring when the shipyard installed the ship’s new main mast as part of the aircraft carrier’s mid-life refueling and complex overhaul (Photo by Ashley Cowan/HII).HII is America’s largest shipbuilder, delivering the world’s most powerful ships and all-domain mission technologies, including unmanned systems, to U.S. and allied defense customers.
+HII is the largest producer of unmanned underwater vehicles for the U.S. Navy and the world.

 Sign Up for Updates